Saivamsiaravala/Saivamsiaravala/README.md

 - 👋 Hi, I’m @Saivamsiaravala
 - 👀 I’m interested in Development
 - 🌱 I’m currently working in React.js
-- 💞️ I’m looking to collaborate on ...
+- 💞️ I’m looking to collaborate on Front End projects and projects based on Node.js
-- 📫 How to reach me saivamsiaravala9333@gmail.com
+- 📫 How to reach me - saivamsiaravala9333@gmail.com
 - 😄 Pronouns: ...
 - ⚡ Fun fact: ...